dex-guru/blockchain-snapshots/README.md

 - This snapshot is provided "as is" for convenience, with no guarantees regarding up-to-dateness or completeness beyond block 844,730.
 - Ensure your node meets the specified requirements before attempting to use this snapshot, including available storage space and network connectivity.
 ---------------------------------
-# Optimism Network Blockchain Snapshot
+# Optimism Mainnet blockchain archive node snapshot

 ## Snapshot Details

-This snapshot is an archive of the Optimism blockchain's node directory, capturing the state up to ~115381265 block.
+This snapshot is an archive of the Optimism blockchain's geth directory, capturing the state up to ~115381265 block.
 It is intended for use by node operators or individuals looking to quickly sync with the Optimism network without processing all transactions from the genesis block.

 - Snapshot Size: Approximately 3700GB.
 - Required Free Space: At least 4000GB on the node to accommodate unpacking and future growth.